 Our one-of-a-kind interactive map illustrates drug positivity rates in urine testing for amphetamines, cocaine, heroin, marijuana, opiates, and PCP.
 Compare your state to the national average using your zip code at DTIDrugMap.com.

 Media coverage for the Drug Testing Index includes an exclusive story by the Wall Street Journal.
-Other media coverage includes WSJ Opinion, Business Insider, The Hill, US News and World Report, MSN Money, Morning Brew, Politico – Afternoon Pulse, Yahoo News, Business Insurance, EHS Today, New York Post, Markets Insider, MG Magazine, Daily Mail, WZTV, Penn Live, Inside Hook, Security Magazine, Construction Equipment Online, Newsmax Magazine, Workers Compensation, National Law Review, Safety + Health, and High Times.
+Other media coverage includes WSJ Opinion, Business Insider, The Hill, US News and World Report, MSN Money, Morning Brew, Politico – Afternoon Pulse, Yahoo News, Business Insurance, EHS Today, New York Post, Markets Insider, MG Magazine, Daily Mail, WZTV, Penn Live, Inside Hook, Security Magazine, Construction Equipment Online, Newsmax Magazine, Workers Compensation, National Law Review, Safety + Health, Safety Unlimited News, and High Times.

 Visit our newsroom for the press release and other news from Quest.